TDSOJohn/Engine/README.md

 cd build
 make
 ```
-This creates a libengine.a file you can statically link.
+This creates a libengine.a file you can statically link to your project.

 Compile your project and link to library with:
 ```